multiversx/mx-bridge-eth-go/cmd/scCallsExecutor/README.md

 throttling might occur without the access token.

 The `EXTRA_FLAGS` can contain extra flags to be called whenever the application is started.
-The complete list of the cli command can be found [here](./cmd/scCallsExecutor/CLI.md)
+The complete list of the cli commands can be found [here](./cmd/scCallsExecutor/CLI.md)

 The `OVERRIDE_VER` can be used during testing to manually specify an override tag/branch that will be used when building the application.
 If left empty, the upgrade process will automatically fetch and use the latest release.